3 University of Alabama law students donate kidneys to save lives - NewsBreak

 3 University of Alabama law students donate kidneys to save lives

 TUSCALOOSA, Ala. ( WIAT ) — Three University of Alabama law students are giving the gift of life this holiday season.
-They each donated one of their kidneys.Vehicle of missing Auburn University student located in 45-year-old cold case
+They each donated one of their kidneys.Kyle Clinkscales’ parents died before his car was found in Alabama, but they never stopped looking for him

 Katrina Smith is a UA law student; she along with her classmates decided to donate simply to help save the lives of three people who needed kidney transplants.